 Beach-wise, Punta Canas’ beaches are well-known for being some of the best in the Caribbean.
 They are extremely wide, offer amazing views and you can walk more than a dozen miles without leaving the sand, especially on Punta Cana’s main beach, Playa Bavaro.

 Later, you can leave the resort and explore the authentic Dominican Republic, for example on a 3-day road trip through the country.
-During such a tour, you can not only experience the incredible warmth of the Dominican people and the never-ending diversity of the Dominican Republic but also some of the best food-based experiences in the Caribbean, such as:
+During such a tour, you can not only experience the incredible warmth of the Dominican people and the never-ending diversity of the Dominican Republic but also some of the best

 - Visit Chocolate Jungle to get a full plantation tour (fruits and veggies, not only chocolate)